chris-short/chrisshort.net/content/post/the-aws-bill-heard-around-the-world/index.md

 ![S3 Activity](/the-aws-bill-heard-around-the-world/june-23-24-2020-s3-breakdown.png)

-**30.6 TB?!?!** how is that even possible??? $1,011.59 on 23 June 2020 and $1,639.07 on 24 June 2020.
+**30.6 TB?!?!** how is that even possible???
+$1,011.59 on 23 June 2020.
+$1,639.07 on 24 June 2020.

 I immediately open a ticket with AWS Support frantically wondering what broke?
 How is this even possible?
 Did someone bypass Cloudflare?
 What the hell is Cloudflare saying?

 ![Cloudflare 22 June 2020](/the-aws-bill-heard-around-the-world/cloudflare_june_22_2020.png)
-Oh you're just going to let those 2,700 requests passthrough completely uncached?
+Oh cool, Cloudflare let those 2,700 requests passthrough completely uncached?
+How is that not anomaly detected as a DDoS???
+How is it that barely of the fraction of the traffic is cached (more on that later)?

 ![Cloudflare 23 June 2020](/the-aws-bill-heard-around-the-world/cloudflare_june_23_2020.png)
 Oh another 4,400 requests the next day...
 Sweet, baby Jesus.
+Oh but you served 9 GB from cache.
+Thanks, Cloudflare.

 ## Help Arrives

 Apparently, when you tweet something crazy af, like a $2700 AWS bill, on a quiet holiday morning, it gets a lot of attention.
-So much attention in fact that the AWS Support Twitter account was on it before, [my friend](https://twitter.com/QuinnyPig/status/1186319925901586432) and [cloud economist](https://www.duckbillgroup.com/), Corey Quinn.
+The tweet was seen by a quarter million people and a third of them interacted with it.
+This is so much attention that the AWS Support Twitter account was on it before, [my friend](https://twitter.com/QuinnyPig/status/1186319925901586432) and [cloud economist](https://www.duckbillgroup.com/), Corey Quinn.

 {{< tweet 1279424879566163970 >}}
-Praise Twitter for at least its ability to draw attention to things
+Praise Twitter for at least its ability to draw attention to things.
+I am not sure this would've ended up as well as it did without it.

 {{< tweet 1279446759664611329 >}}
-I forwarded the bill to Corey, when he was ready, Corey sent me a list of things (or I just created him a regular IAM account with the right perms 😉)
+I forwarded the bill to Corey almost immediately after seeing it at pre-dawn west coast time.
+I am forever thankful to Corey for his analysis.
+When he was ready, Corey sent me a list of things he needed to do an analysis (instead, I created him a regular IAM account with the proper perms 😉 and yes I cleaned up after).

 Corey Quinn's thread on the topic covers what happened on the AWS side pretty well: